Hard Place/Good Place will be demonstrated at The Big Anxiety Open Day on Sat May 28. FREE EVENT

 The AR experience is viewed on iPhone or tablet and created by 3D scanning of the place/location that features in the narrative.
 AR involves overlaying digital information (the scanned image) onto a real-world environment, with the effect that space in front of the viewer appears to be transformed.

 The initial projects will focus on experiences in regional, rural and remote locations across Australia, including areas affected by drought, bushfire and flood.
-The AR works will be published online and exhibited via The Big Anxiety festival / The Big Reach in Queensland and in Victoria in 2022.
+The AR works will be published online and exhibited via The Big Anxiety festival / The Big Reach in Queensland and in the Yarra Ranges in Victoria in 2022.
+See HERE for more information about Hard Place/Good Place at the Yarra Ranges Regional Museum.

-The fEEL production team will offer mentoring and tech advice to support you through online meetings/ workshops (the project is designed to operate during times of COVID border/travel restrictions).
+The fEEL production team will offer mentoring and tech advice to support people through online meetings/ workshops (the project was originally designed to operate during times of COVID border/travel restrictions).
+The team now also travels to locations to scan and record stories.

-The goal is to enable you (or you and a collaborator) to generate 3D AR digital stories in which you narrate your story while moving round a given site.
-You will need to record (with phone + lapel mic) a script or improvised story or conversation relating to the site.
-Then you’ll need to create a 3D scan – either on your own, with a collaborator or with a member of our team, if accessible.
+The goal is to enable people to generate 3D AR digital stories in which they narrate their story while moving round a given site.
+They record a script or improvised story or conversation relating to the site.
+Then a 3D scan is created.

 This test project is adapted for AR from the immersive film Parragirls Past, Present.
 To download the app, click here, or use the QR code below.
 This sample project, requires an iPhone 11 (or later) with current iOS.
 Or you can watch the video recording below.